No COVID-19 cases reported in Rusk County

-There are no reported cases of the coronavirus, COVID-19, as of the Thursday afternoon update from the Wisconsin Department of Health Services.
+There are no reported cases of the coronavirus, COVID-19, in Rusk County as of the Monday afternoon update from the Wisconsin Department of Health Services.

+There have been 31 COVID-19 tests conducted in Rusk County.
+These have resulted in no confirmed cases.

-Currently, Wisconsin COVID-19 test results show eight deaths statewide from the disease with 707 confirmed cases and 11,583 negative test results.
-There has been one recovery in the state.
+Currently, Wisconsin COVID-19 test results show 14 deaths statewide from the illness (up from 13 yesterday) with 1,221 confirmed cases (up from 1,112 yesterday) and 15,856 negative test results.
+The number of people with negative rest results now reflects only Wisconsin residents and excludes duplicate lab results.

+Neighboring Barron, Washburn, Sawyer, Price and Taylor counties have no reported cases.
+Only neighboring Chippewa County with four confirmed cases reports the illness.

 All data are laboratory-confirmed cases of COVID-19 reported as of 9 p.m. the previous evening, to reflect verified and accurate information.
 In the event of a discrepancy between cases reported by DHS and cases reported by Wisconsin local public health agencies, data reported by local public health agencies should be considered the most up to date.